The Essentials

 Pick one or two areas to start with, and once you have made some progress on those, come back and start working on another.
 Our Guide to Building Healthy and Sustainable Habits can help you to start implementing these tips in achievable ways and working them into your regular routine.

-Bonus Tip: Maintaining personal hygiene
+Bonus Tip: Maintaining basic self care

 Depression can zap our energy levels, to the point of not wanting to get out of bed.
 But not looking after daily responsibilities, like regularly showering or bathing, brushing our teeth, and doing laundry makes it hard to build new habits that will help lift our mood.